 A comedian who weaponized earnestness, turning a cappella outbursts and naive salesmanship into some of the most memorably awkward humor on television.

-Ed Helms carved out a unique niche in American comedy by perfecting the art of the well-meaning, deeply insecure man.
-A 'Daily Show' correspondent known for his faux-conservative outrage, he found his signature role as Andy Bernard on 'The Office.'
-Andy, the needy, anger-prone a cappella enthusiast, became a cultural touchstone, with Helms mining the character's pathetic grandiosity for both cringe and unexpected heart.
-This persona reached a blockbuster apex as Stu in 'The Hangover' trilogy, the straight-laced dentist whose Vegas misadventures defined a raunchy comedy era.
-Behind the scenes, Helms is a skilled musician—his banjo playing is no act—and has leveraged his success to create projects like 'Rutherford Falls,' which he co-wrote and starred in, showcasing a more nuanced interest in storytelling.
-He represents a bridge between the satirical bite of cable news parody and the broader, character-driven comedy of network TV.
+Ed Helms played Andy Bernard on 'The Office,' the needy, anger-prone a cappella enthusiast whose pathetic grandiosity yielded both cringe and unexpected heart.
+Before that, he served as a 'Daily Show' correspondent, perfecting a faux-conservative outrage.
+The persona reached a blockbuster apex as Stu in 'The Hangover' trilogy, the straight-laced dentist whose Vegas misadventures defined a raunchy comedy era.
+Helms is a skilled musician—his banjo playing is no act.
+He leveraged his success to co-write and star in 'Rutherford Falls,' showcasing a more nuanced interest in storytelling.
+His career bridges the satirical bite of cable news parody and character-driven network television comedy.

 1965–1980